Hope Point Church

 Recap: Look back for evidence of God’s word reshaping your heart and life.

-1. Does anyone have a testimony of how last week’s WORD (identifying with those who suffer) was put into practice?
+1. Does anyone have a testimony to share with the group of how you applied last week’s “Respond” section?

 EngageLook into the Word of God in light of Sunday’s preached sermon.